Staff

 He was organist/choir director at St. George’s Presbyterian Church, London, Ontario for 9 months, organist/choir director at St. Anne’s Anglican Church, Byron, Ontario for 6 1/2 years, organist/choir director at St. Martin’s-in-the-Fields Anglican Church, London, Ontario for for 4 1/2 years, and then All Saints’ Anglican Church, London, Ontario for 16 years before moving to Sarnia.

 He became assistant organist at Canon Davis Memorial Anglican Church, Sarnia, Ontario, and then organist/choir director for 12 years before accepting a position of organist/choir director at St. George’s Anglican Church here in Sarnia.
 St. George’s amalgamated with St. John’s Anglican Church, and with Christ Anglican Church, Corunna, and as of February 2011, the three parishes became one as All Saint’s Anglican Parish.
-St. John’s has subsequently closed, and Larry is currently playing as senior organist/choir director (in more ways than one!) at the Sarnia site of All Saint’s Anglican Church (formerly St. George’s Anglican Church).
+St. John’s has subsequently closed, and Larry is currently playing as senior organist/choir director (in more ways than one!) at All Saint’s Anglican Church.

 Mrs Lois LaFond, Organist